hashicorp/nomad/website/source/docs/internals/architecture.html.md

 the scheduling tries to make use of all the resources of a machine without exhausting any dimension.
 Job constraints can be used to ensure an application is running in an appropriate environment.
-Constraints can be technical requirements based on hardware features such as architecture, availability of GPUs, or software features like operating system and kernel version, or they can be business constraints like ensuring PCI compliant workloads run on appropriate servers.
+Constraints can be technical requirements based on hardware features such as architecture and availability of GPUs, or software features like operating system and kernel version, or they can be business constraints like ensuring PCI compliant workloads run on appropriate servers.